How to Report Crypto on Taxes – Easy Guide for the US [2023]

 Form 1040 is the primary tax form to report your total crypto income and gains/losses.

-Your US Individual Income tax Return includes any income you received, from crypto to non-crypto income, while the right Schedules will include information on your crypto gains/losses.
+Your US Individual Income tax Return includes any income you received, from crypto to non-crypto income.
+You will need to make sure to use the correct tax form or schedule to report your crypto gains/losses.

 Schedule D

-Schedule D is used to report your capital gains and losses from your crypto/NFT trading (assuming that you sold at least some of your holdings during the tax season).
-Schedule D is used with Form 1040 to report crypto gains/losses.
+Schedule D is used to report your capital gains and losses from your crypto/NFT trading (assuming that you sold at least some of your holdings during the tax year).
+Schedule D is used with Form 1040 to report any capital gains/losses.

 Form 8949